 Direct Loan and Loan Guarantee Programs

-The Department operates the following direct loan and/or loan guarantee programs:
+The Department operates loan guarantee programs for the Military Housing Privatization Initiative (MHPI).

-- Military Housing Privatization Initiative (MHPI) - Armament Retooling and Manufacturing Support Initiative (ARMS)

 The Federal Credit Reform Act of 1990 governs all new and amended direct loan obligations and loan guarantee commitments made after FY 1991.